phamtrongthang123/example_clickjacking/README.md

 ## Twitter + Facebook

-Show that twitter + facebook also using some methods to prevent clickjacking.
+Show that twitter + facebook are also using some methods to prevent clickjacking.

 If you want to see how clickjacking attack facebook Like, probably youtube is the way.